 In my experience, the Isle of Wight is pretty patchy for mobile coverage.
 It’s not dire but there are certainly patches where you’ll be standing outside in the dark trying to find enough signal to send a text.

-If you can't be bothered to read this entire guide which comes complete with maps and everything...my conclusion is that the Three network has the best 4G signal on the Isle of Wight, although Vodafone is good in most of the populated areas.
+If you can't be bothered to read this entire guide which comes complete with maps and everything...my conclusion is that:

-If you can't be bothered to read this entire guide which comes complete with maps and everything...my conclusion is that the Three network has the best 4G signal on the Isle of Wight, although Vodafone is good in most of the populated areas.
+If you can't be bothered to read this entire guide which comes complete with maps and everything...my conclusion is that:

 Mobile phone networks for beginners